 If you receive a notice from the Comptroller's Office, follow the instructions in the notice.
-If you dispute the tax assessment or refund denial, you must file a written appeal within 30 days of the mailing of the notice (90 days for unclaimed property assessments).
-You can file your request online.
-Your request may also be sent by fax (410-333-7745), e-mail (firstname.lastname@example.org), or by mail to 301 West Preston Street, Room 315, Baltimore, Maryland 21201.
-If your appeal is timely filed, you will be eligible for an informal hearing.
-You have the right to receive a written explanation of the appeal process and you may record the hearing.
+If you dispute the tax assessment or refund denial, you must file a written appeal within thirty (30) days of the mailing of the notice (ninety (90) days for unclaimed property assessments).
+For your convenience, we have four (4) ways you can submit your request.

 - Your request may also be sent by fax at 410-333-7745.